Optimizing The Getup - Part 6: Half-Kneeling

 Practice training the prior ground-based movements, including your transition to half-kneeling

 Increase your time under tension by performing sets at each phase of the getup

 Next week we rise up!
 With the transition from half-kneeling to standing.

-If you’re catching this in the middle of the series, I’d recommend taking a look at the previous 5 parts and spend time there.
+If you’re catching this in the middle of the series, we’d recommend taking a look at the previous 5 parts and spend time there.

-Next week I’ll breakdown Part 7 of Optimizing The Getup: Half-Kneeling to Standing
+Next week we’ll breakdown Part 7 of Optimizing The Getup: Half-Kneeling to Standing